 How would you feel if someone came up to your daughter and said something horrible to them about their image or personality?
 It’s a horrible thought, right?

-Something that stands out to me is a situation I was in a little while ago, when a 10 year old girl in one of my classes said something to the group, during a class discussion around healthy living, about her diet beginning the next Monday.
+Something that stands out to me is a situation I was in a little while ago, when teaching in Ireland.
+A 10 year old girl in one of my classes said something to the group during a class discussion around healthy living, about her diet beginning the next Monday.
 I literally couldn’t believe what I was hearing from such a small child.
-She continued to tell us she needed to diet to make sure she looked good in her bikini at the swimming pool.
-I mean..
-Come on, she is 10.
+She continued to tell us she needed to diet to make sure she looked good in her bikini at the swimming pool on for their weekly lesson with school.
+I mean… Come on, she was 10.
 That poor little girl has learned to be self conscious before she’s even cracked long division.
 In this situation I managed to turn this into a classroom discussion about what a healthy balanced lifestyle included and we agreed that we do not need to go on diets.

 Mothers, what are you saying to yourself in the mirror?
 Are you loving your bodies?
 Are you telling yourselves you look good?
 Because, believe me, your daughters are watching you and they are learning from you.
 They are mimicking your words and your actions and your beliefs.